DevOpsCoin/core/docs/token/BRANDING_IDENTITY.md

 ### Secondary (mission-oriented, for site + whitepaper)

 **Built by Devs.
-Powered by Momentum.**
+Fueled by Transparency.**

 ### Alternate Variants (for campaigns or creative use)

 - Dev Culture Meets Degen — Fueling Open Source.
-- The Self-Funding Memecoin for Builders.
 - Pipelines Meet Protocols.
 - Built by Devs.
 Funding Open Source.
+- Where Automation Meets Acceleration.

 > Use alternates selectively across marketing and community assets; keep tone professional and technically grounded.